Skip to main content

 (D) Rule statement

-(3) University employs an after-the-fact effort certification method as described in the Legacy OMB Circular-A-21, Section J.10, which requires payroll distributions to be updated on a continual basis to account for new awards or changes in effort with actual effort being certified on a semi-annual basis on time and effort certification reports.
+(4) University employs an electronic after-the-fact effort certification method which requires payroll distributions to be updated on a continual basis to account for new awards or changes in effort with actual effort being certified on a semi-annual basis on time and effort certification reports.

-(4) Sponsored programs will be separately identified on the time and effort certification reports with payroll charges expressed as percentages of payroll charged to the sponsored program in relation to all institutional base salary during the certification period.
+(5) Sponsored programs will be separately identified on the time and effort certification reports with payroll charges expressed as percentages of payroll charged to the sponsored program in relation to the institutional base salary during the certification period.

-(5) Cost sharing of effort will not be displayed on the time and effort certification reports.
-When applicable, the employee must list all cost sharing of effort for the certification period.
-In the event effort is separately identified where the sponsored program is listed as payroll charges and also has cost sharing of effort, the total of the two combined funding sources is representative of the total effort for the project requiring certification.
+(6) Time and effort certification reports must list all cost sharing of effort for the certification period.
+The sponsored program and cost sharing effort are listed as payroll charges, the total of the two combined funding sources is representative of the total effort for the project requiring certification.

 (a) Faculty who are principal investigators may certify their effort for their own awards.